Expensive assets justify their place on the Balance sheet by earning returns.

 Second Meaning: Assets as "Valuable Resource"

-This article further defines asset in context with related concepts in asset management, accounting, and finance.
+Sections below further explain Asset in context with related concepts from asset management, accounting, and finance, emphasizing four themes:

 Contents